 With a Junior ISA there’s a separate allowance of £9000 for each child in a tax year.
 If you’re interested in opening one or more, there’s information on the Wealthify JISA here.

 Remember, the total amount you pay into all the ISAs you open, or already hold, must add up to no more than £20,000 each tax year (including £4000 in a LISA).
 But, you can choose to split your allowance between ISAs.

 For example, if you pay into a cash ISA and stocks and shares ISA this tax year, you can't pay in more than £20,000 in total.

 You get a new allowance every tax year.
 But if you don’t use it, you lose it.
 You can’t carry it forward to the next tax year.
 For instance, if you still have £10,000 to use by the end of the tax year, then that chunk of your allowance is lost.

 Remember, ISA allowances can change.
 Tax benefits are also subject to change and are dependent on your personal circumstances.
 The value of your investments can fall as well as rise, and you may get back less than you’ve paid in.

 What's a flexible ISA?

-- But a non-flexible ISA won't let you do this.
-You'll only be able to put in the remaining allowance of £10,000
+- With a non-flexible ISA, you'll only be able to put in the remaining allowance of £10,000.